ABOUT US

 Associational Missions Strategist - Dr. Henry Cannington Jr.

-Administrative Assistant - Hannah Carter
+Administrative Assistant - Lisa Hair

 Office Hours - Monday to Thursday 9:00 AM to 12:00 PM